 Mothers in low- and middle-income countries face substantial challenges in accessing quality care.
 The COVID-19 pandemic is exacerbating these challenges, disrupting essential maternal and newborn services, with likely impacts on morbidity and mortality beyond what is directly attributable to the virus.
 In a recent blog published on Medium, modelers estimated that the four most populous low- and middle-income countries (India, Indonesia, Nigeria, and Pakistan) alone could see an additional 766,180 (a 31% increase) maternal and newborn deaths and stillbirths as a result of reduced family planning use, antenatal care visits, and facility-based deliveries in the next 12 months – the indirect impact of the COVID-19 pandemic.

 On April 21, a group of MNCH practitioners from Nepal, Bangladesh, Nigeria, Uganda, and Brazil shared their recent experiences – the trends they are seeing, the challenges being encountered, and the solutions being implemented to ensure essential maternal and newborn health services continue to be available and accessible during the COVID-19 crisis.
 What these experts are reporting anecdotally seems to confirm that while countries are taking actions to mitigate the negative impact on MNCH, more needs to be done to develop, implement, and capture lessons learned from strategies to ensure continuity of care.
-Click here to access a recording of the webinar.

 Are women still coming to health facilities for antenatal care (ANC) services and delivery?